 - 1. Vicente Julian A. Sarza

-- Manuel D. Escueta
+- 2. Manuel D. Escueta

 - 3. Levi F. Diestro

 Their respective profile, background and credentials may be seen in pages 19 to 22 of the Corporation's SEC Form 17-A attached to and made an integral part of this Information Statement.
 The respective profile, background and credentials of the directors being nominated for re-election during the annual stockholders' meeting on 25 June 2021 may be seen below.
-The attendance of each director in the last regular meeting of the stockholders as well as in the regular and/or special meetings of the Board of Directors and its committees from the time of their election on 28 August 2020 up to the last meeting held as of the time of this report is indicated in Part V (Corporate Governance) of the Management Report accompanying this Definitive Information Statement.

 Officers are elected by the newly elected members of the Board of Directors at the first meeting.
 The Board also elects during its first meeting the chairman and members of the Audit, Risk Oversight and Related Party Transactions as well as the Nominations, Remunerations and Corporate Governance committees.

-The following officers were elected during the Organizational Meeting of the Board of Directors held on 28 August 2020 and during the regular meeting of the Board of Directors held on 17 May 2021, and, unless removed by the Board of Directors, shall hold office until their successors are appointed.
+The following officers were elected during the Organizational Meeting of the Board of Directors held on 28 August 2020, and, unless removed by the Board of Directors, shall hold office until their successors are appointed.
 If any vacancy shall occur among the officers of the Corporation, such vacancy shall be filled by the Board of Directors: